mistycheney/MouseBrainAtlas/README.md

 **Note**: Currently, foreground mask detection does not work well for David's data.
 It is implemented in the function `foreground_mask` in `/oasis/projects/nsf/csd181/yuncong/Brain/scripts/utilities.py`.

 Feature Extraction
 -----

-Feature extraction pipeline is implemented in the script `feature_extraction_pipeline.py`.
+Feature extraction pipeline is implemented in the script `feature_extraction_pipeline_v2.py`.
-Run `python feature_extraction_pipeline.py -h` to see the detailed help message.
+Run `python feature_extraction_pipeline_v2.py -h` to see the detailed help message.

 Data
 ----
+**Data from David**:

+Data are stored at `/oasis/projects/nsf/csd181/yuncong/DavidData`.

+Original data are 12 ndpi files.
+Each ndpi file contains 5 resolution levels.
+The script `split_all.sh` is used to split different levels of all images into seperate tif files.
+The tif files are stored in 5 directories corresponding to the 5 levels: `x0.078125`, `x0.3125`, `x1.25`, `x5`, `x20`.
+Here `x20` contains the images with the highest resolution.

+_(updated 7/10/14)_ Images are then manually segmented and stored in sub-directories such as `RS141_x5`.
+Images in each sub-directory have image index as suffix, e.g. `RS141_x5_0003.tif`.

 **Data from Partha**:

 Data are stored at `/oasis/projects/nsf/csd181/yuncong/ParthaData`.